softeng-feup/open-cx-one-word/report.md

 ---
 ## Requirements

-As a social network MyConference aims in creating a place to interact and share experiences, being able to create posts with pictures about their experience.
+As a social network, MyConference aims at creating a way to let people interact and share experiences, making them able to create posts with pictures about their experience.

 Security is something very important to MyConference.
-Once you create a post nobody can alter your post, moreover nobidy can create a post in your name, making your account truly yours.
+Once you create a post, nobody can alter your post, moreover nobody can create a post in your name, making your account truly yours.

-MyComference aims in being user friendly.
-To this end posting and creating an account is extremely streamlined, being both simple and fast.
+MyConference focus on being user friendly.
+To this end, posting and creating an account is extremely streamlined, being both simple and fast.

 ### Use case diagram